jamespeaker/conditioning-GANs-with-brain-signals/README.md

 #### Training the GAN

-``training_gan/training_hybrid_deligan.ipynb``
+``training_gan/training_hybrid_deligan.py``

-This notebook shows the DeLiGAN hybrid DeLiGAN being trained.
+This shows the hybrid DeLiGAN being trained.
 The DeLiGAN involves a mixure model which reparameterizes the latent space (space in which the noise is generated).
-This is a layer I have defined in  ``training_gan/models/``  as DeLiGANLayer.
+This is a layer I have defined in as DeLiGANLayer in the code.
 We then have three functions which build the Keras GAN models.
 One for the discriminator, one for the generator and one for the GAN (combining the previous two).
-After this we have a train function and some functions to help display outputs of the GAN, as it is trained.
+After this we have a train function.
+This trains the GAN and every epoch it prints out 20 images, one for each class.